aws-controllers-k8s/community/docs/content/docs/user-docs/install.md

 ```

 {{% hint type="important" title="NOTE" %}}
-s3-controller should be installed successfully now but it is not fully functional.
+The `s3-controller` should be installed successfully now, but it is NOT yet fully
+functional.
 ACK controller needs access to AWS IAM credentials to manage AWS resources.
-See
-[Next Steps](#Next-steps) for configuring AWS IAM credentials for ACK controller.
+See [Next Steps](#Next-steps) for configuring AWS IAM credentials for ACK controller.
 {{% /hint %}}

 ## Install an ACK service controller with static Kubernetes manifests